-Potential health benefits of Rice Bran Oil
+Health benefits of Rice Bran Oil

 Due to high unsaturated fatty acid component, vitamins, antioxidants and being laden with other nutrients, RBO is considered a safe oil for living a healthy life.
 It is trans-fat free and strikes very good balance among the mono and poly unsaturated fatty acids (almost a 1:1 ratio).
 This makes it one of the healthiest edible oils in the world.

 1/7.
 RBO is good for health of heart.

 It contains more unsaturated fatty acids than saturated, as is mentioned above.
 This means that bad cholesterol will not develop.